fResult/Just-Systems-Design/exercises/06_design-facebook-news-feed/README.md

 ### 4. Post Storage

-We can have one main relational database to store most of our system's data, including posts and users.\
+A main relational database will store most of our system's data, including posts and users.\
-This database will have *very large* tables.
+This main database will contain very large tables to accommodate the massive amounts of data from billions of users and their posts.

 ### 5. GetNewsFeed API